johannphilippe/hypercurve/README.md

 Go to [Releases](https://github.com/johannphilippe/hypercurve/releases), and download the latest version.

 ### Csound install

-To install for Csound, the recommanded way is to move the csound_hypercurve library to the plugins repository of Csound.
+To install HYPERCURVES opcodes for Csound, the recommanded way is to move the csound_hypercurve library to the plugins repository of Csound.

 Usually, the following instructions will work.
 If Csound is installed in another location, just change the following path :